NuclearQuads/nuclearquads.github.io/vrxc.md

 - build
 - copy all files to your Pi's home folder

 put [this script](files/flashbackpack.py) in your home folder

 do ```python flashbackpack.py```

+also update your goggle backpack to the master backpack branch